As MVP has grown over the years, its organizational operations have expanded.

 MVP Strategies was founded in 1997 by Jackson Katz with the goal of expanding the implementation of the MVP model well beyond the sports culture.
 MVP Strategies regularly conducts trainings with racially and ethnically diverse groups of college and high school students, professionals and community leaders.
 We work with a range of organizations in the public and private sectors, including college athletic programs and professional sports clubs.
 In addition, MVP Strategies coordinates MVP trainings in all branches of the U.S. military, and developed the first gender violence prevention program in the Australian Army.
 The organization works with post-secondary and secondary educational institutions in the design and implementation of gender violence, gay-bashing, and bullying prevention programs for students, faculty, staff, and administrators.

-MVP Strategies personnel also conduct leadership trainings for executive directors, CEOs, managers and others in the public and private sectors.
+MVP Strategies personnel also conduct innovative sexual harassment training for employees in small and large companies, and leadership trainings for executive directors, CEOs, managers and others in the public and private sectors.

 MVP Strategies also coordinates trainings in school systems and athletic organizations in many countries including Canada, Australia, Scotland, Sweden and other countries.
 In addition, MVP Strategies produces and distributes educational materials that are widely used in violence prevention programs and health classes across the U.S. and beyond.

 MVP was created at Northeastern University’s Center for the Study of Sport in Society (CSSS) in Boston in 1993 and has been an established program there ever since.
 The mission of Sport in Society is to increase awareness of sport and its relation to society, and to develop programs that identify problems, offer solutions and promote the benefits of sport.